nursyana/OS-Project/README.md

 ## What is Docker?

-## How to install Docker and get to know the procedures
+ * Have a look at the installation steps and procedures here -> docker-installation.md
+ * Tutorial to deploy Apache -> apache.md
+ * Tutorial to deploy PHP -> php.md

-## Deploy Apache, PHP, MYSql and PHPMyAdmin
+ * Tutorial to deploy MYSql and PHPMyAdmin -> mysql-phpmyadmin.md